Mustafa-Aly/Epsilon_Mid_Project/README.md

 # Epsilon_Mid_Project

-This project is part of Data Science Diploma From Epsilon-AI.
+This project is part of Data Science Diploma From @EpsilonAI.

 The project is Analysis and visualization Dataset and get insight about the data.